 The COVID-19 Disaster Response Fund helps address health and human service needs that have emerged from the COVID-19 pandemic and the related economic crisis, with a particular focus on vulnerable populations.

-The COVID-19 Disaster Response Fund accepts applications from 501(c)(3) nonprofit organizations and governmental entities serving Linn County, Iowa.
+Nonprofit organizations with a 501(c)(3) status and governmental entities serving Linn County, Iowa.

 Project Eligibility & Priorities